blainefreestone/blainefreestone/README.md

 - 👋 Hi, I’m @blainefreestone
-- 👀 I’m interested in software development and computer engineering.
+- 👀 I’m interested in software development, web development, and computer engineering.
 - 🌱 I’m currently learning Python, OOP with C#, and C. I'm also working on the Odin Project to learn Full-Stack web development.
 - 📫 How to reach me blainefreestone01@gmail.com